 We believe people are the multiplier for any technology, and so over the past few years we have focussed our work on educating and empower creators, technologists and consumers to create positive shared, social VR/AR spaces.
 In order to achieve these aims, we launched Cooperative Innovations in 2016, with an ongoing commitment to establishing best practices in VR/AR development through extensive R&D, the creation of industry-leading tools and technology, and training and knowledge-sharing.

 Reinventing the MMORPG with Raiders of Erda

-On the game development side, we’ve been developing the VR Fantasy RPG, Raiders of Erda, which takes the widely successful and innovative genre of MMORPG and reimagines it in social VR.
+On the game development side, we’ve been developing the VR Fantasy RPG, Raiders of Erda, which takes the widely successful and innovative genre of massively multiplayer online role-playing game (MMORPG) and reimagines it in social VR.
 We believe that VR is the perfect medium for a fantasy RPG, the level of immersion that is unique to VR allows for a whole new way to empathise with characters and become enthralled in an imaginative world with rich lore.
 With Raiders of Erda, we want to encourage players to team up with friends and experience this world together.

 Social VR as a sub-genre is characterised by a sense of innovation and experimentation, in the last few years we’ve seen applications like AltspaceVR and Rec Room really capture the VR community’s imagination, and we hope to tap into these audiences and offer a distinct and fresh experience with Raiders of Erda.